-Within 30 minutes of being discharged from the fracture clinic and told to start doing things ‘normally’; (well going up the stairs on my bum had become my new normal!)
-I turned up at the beach, knowing kiters were out, leapt out of my car; for the local guys to tell me what a great new car I’d got.
+Within 30 minutes of being discharged from the fracture clinic and told to start doing things ‘normally’, (when going up the stairs on my bum had become my new normal!)
+I turned up at the beach.
+Knowing kiters were out, I leapt out of my car, for the local guys to tell me what a great new car I’d got.

 Three days later I needed to kite.
 I needed to get out on the water to allow my mind to remember the freedom, time for me and escape that kiting gave me.
 Yes, it was too early for me to be kiting in terms of physical recovery but my mind needed it.

 My local kite , Frinton-on-Sea in Essex UK, are stars and were all happy to help me get back out.
 My first challenge was to untangle my lines, from how they had been left from my accident, less volunteers to help with that bit!

 When it came to put my kite in the air I did feel sick.
 Sick with fear.
 Sick with determination.

 #3 It will be scary going back out.
 That is ok.